 No.91 Broadmead: This detached property is located backing onto the Rushmoor-owned grass verge adjoining the east side of the Sorrel Close roadway near the entrance into the application site at the south-east corner.
+The occupiers of this property have raised objections to the proposals in respect of both the previous and current applications.
 The rear garden of this property is enclosed with conventional timber fencing.
 In this location the nearest elements of the proposed development would be the internal access roadway, with the Plot 1 house beyond.
 The closest building-building separation distance between the front elevation of the Plot 1 house and the rear elevation of No.91 would be approximately 32 metres at an oblique angle.
-On this basis it is considered that the relationship with this neighbouring property would be acceptable.
+On this basis it is considered that the relationship with this neighbouring property continues to be acceptable.

-Specific concerns have been raised concerning the possible loss of some smaller trees located outside the application site to the rear of No.91.
+Specific concerns were raised previously by the occupier(s) of this neighbouring property concerning the possible loss of some smaller trees located outside the application site to the rear of No.91.
 However, as has been commented previously in this report, there is no need for these trees to be removed to enable the proposed development to proceed and such works would necessitate the agreement of Rushmoor BC as landowner.

 Nos.1, 2 & 3 Nutmeg Court : Although these properties are located some distance from the proposed development [the corner of the Plot 1 house is separated in excess of 35 metres from the nearest corner of the house at No.3 Nutmeg Court at a very oblique angle] they front the sole vehicular access route to the development site.
 Sorrel Close runs from the adopted highway turning head at Nutmeg Court adjacent to the side of No.3 Nutmeg Court.
-However it is not considered that the proposed development would give rise to a volume of traffic materially different to that which could have arisen with the site in its former institutional use.
+However, it is not considered that the proposed development would give rise to a volume of traffic materially different to that which could have arisen with the site in its former institutional use.
 Furthermore, a private drive access serving a residential development of the size proposed is not an unusual arrangement within housing developments nationwide.
-In the circumstances, whilst occupiers of Nos.1, 2 & 3 Nutmeg Court would be impacted by the proposed development, this is not considered to be to the extent that would justify the refusal of planning permission.
+In the circumstances, whilst it continues to be considered that occupiers of Nos.1, 2 & 3 Nutmeg Court would be impacted by the proposed development, this is not to the extent that would justify the refusal of planning permission.

-Concern has also been specifically raised about the prospect of the refuse and recycling bins from the development being emptied into the refuse lorry in the vicinity of the Nutmeg Court turning head instead of this activity taking place within the proposed development itself.
-However it would be usual for refuse lorry collections to take place from the nearest adopted public highway.
+Concerns were raised in respect of the previous application about the prospect of the refuse and recycling bins from the development being emptied into the refuse lorry in the vicinity of the Nutmeg Court turning head instead of this activity taking place within the proposed development itself.
+However it remains the usual practice for refuse lorry collections to take place from the nearest adopted public highway - indeed, this is the arrangement that applies generally nationwide.